bgoldbeck/rogue/README.md

 4. Open the solution `.sln` file in Visual Studio 2017.
 5. Run the project with `F5`.

-A "FluentFTP.dll" should be downloaded by VS for managing and providing the FTP protocol interface.
-[FluentFTP](https://github.com/robinrodricks/FluentFTP)

 ### Linux ###

 1. Clone the project. `git clone https://github.com/bgoldbeck/cs410-agile.git`